 2 tablespoons pure organic inulin powder (or prebiotic powder of your choice)

-1. Pour the milk (or milk & cream) into a large clean saucepan.
+1. Pour the milk into a large clean saucepan.

-2. Place the saucepan on the stove top and heat the milk to 82° C (180° F) Use a thermometer.
-The milk will swell and rise slightly at around 82° C (180° F) and simmer soon after.
+2. Place the saucepan on the stove top and heat the milk to 82° C (180° F) Use a thermometer for an accurate reading.

 3. Hold the milk at this temperature for 20 – 30 minutes.
-Stir the milk with a wire whisk as it heats so that the milk doesn’t scorch to the bottom of the saucepan.
 It can be a challenge to hold the milk at a high temperature for so long.
+We recommend using a double boiler pot filled with boiling water.
 Don’t get too caught up on the precise temperature.
 If the milk accidently boils briefly, don’t panic – reduce the heat and continue.
-Tips: Use a wok ring to create a distance between the flame and pot or use a double boiler pot filled with boiling water.

 4. Remove from the stove